Asafoetida

 Good Pairings

-Both bitter-edged spices that add complexity; work well together in spice blends and vegetable dishes
+Both unusual spices with strong personalities; work together in vegetable and legume dishes

 Sweet licorice notes balance asafoetida's pungency; often combined in traditional Indian seasoning blends